felixlu/awesome-stars/topics.md

 ## hacktoberfest

+- [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a Super Fast Async Python Web Framework with a Rust runtime.
+- [argoproj/argo-cd](https://github.com/argoproj/argo-cd) - Declarative Continuous Deployment for Kubernetes
 - [medusajs/medusa](https://github.com/medusajs/medusa) - Building blocks for digital commerce
-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.
-- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku / Netlify / Vercel alternative for Kubernetes
+- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted PaaS for Kubernetes
 - [dutchcoders/transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.
 - [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.
 - [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.